Balthius/MTG/Project_Writeup.md

 ## Summary

-In this visualization, I compare how Wizards of the coast have chosen to balance their content over the years, using some of the more 'staple' sets to act as markers
-Some prior knowledge to help understand the dataset:
+In this visualization, I compare how Wizards of the coast have chosen to balance their content over the years Some prior knowledge to help understand the dataset:
 - **cardName**: The card name, A Unique Identifier
 - **superType**: A 'Special' identifier on the card, which dictates certain *specific* rules that must be applied to them in addition to the normal rules